Wisconsin Suffragists

 - Father of Ada James

-- Took first train to DC on June 10, 1919, to receive official certification that Wisconsin’s ratification of amendment was the first
+- Took the first train to DC on June 10, 1919, to receive official certification that Wisconsin’s ratification of the 19th Amendment was the first

 James, Laura Briggs